A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Results

 To handle the strongly entangled electronic wavefunction and unbounded phonon Hilbert space simultaneously, we employ a variational non-Gaussian construction of the many-body wavefunction\,\cite{shi2018variational,shi2020variational}.
 A universal electron-phonon wavefunction can always be written in the form of

 where the right-hand side is a direct product of electron and phonon states (denoted as $|\psi_{\rm e}\rangle$ and $|\psi_{\rm ph}\rangle$, respectively), with the variational non-Gaussian transformation $U_{\rm NGS}=e^{i\mathcal{S}}$ and the (Hermitian) operator $\mathcal{S}$ being a polynomial formed by $c$, $c^\dagger$, $a$, and $a^\dagger$ operators (with any sub-indices).
-The functional class of Eq.~\eqref{eq:wvfuncansatzFull} traverses the entire Hilbert space.
+The functional class of Eq.~\eqref{eq:wvfuncansatzFull} is a complete representation of the full electron-phonon Hilbert space.
 The variational solution based on this approach is guaranteed to be accurate, provided that $\mathcal{S}$ can assume arbitrary polynomials.
 The accuracy usually converges at a relatively low order in the exponent\,\cite{crawford2007introduction}.
-As benchmarked by exact diagonalization (ED) and determinant quantum Monte Carlo (DQMC) simulations of small clusters\,\cite{wang2020zero, wang2021fluctuating}, it is sufficient to truncate the $\mathcal{S}$ operator to the lowest-order terms for the Holstein-type coupling [see Eq.~\eqref{eq:S-operator} in the Methods section].
+When determining the order of polynomials in $\mathcal{S}$, one should balance theoretical needs and computational feasibility: including high-order powers of electronic and phonon operators in $\mathcal{S}$ improve the accuracy and expand the applicability to complex models; however, these powers also lead to a large variational parameter space and a complex energy representation form.
+As benchmarked by exact diagonalization (ED) and determinant quantum Monte Carlo (DQMC) simulations of small clusters\,\cite{wang2020zero, wang2021fluctuating}, it is sufficient to truncate the $\mathcal{S}$ operator to the lowest-order terms for the Holstein-type coupling [see Eq.~\eqref{eq:S-operator} in the ``Methods'' section].
 Denoting these lowest-order coefficients as $\{f_q\}$ ($q$ is the quantum number, naturally chosen as momentum for periodic systems), we have the variational non-Gaussian transformation $U_{\rm NGS}(\{f_q\})$ fully determined by these parameters.

 Using this ansatz, we solve the HEH problem by minimizing the average energy